svvchen/pyprojects/README.md

 # :snake: pyprojects

-Taking a break from these smaller projects to ship something a bit more structured/thought out (see siteblocker!).
+Taking a break from these smaller projects to ship something a bit more structured/thought out (see [siteblocker](https://github.com/svvchen/siteblocker)).

 ## Table of Contents
 - [League of Legends subreddit crawler](#league-of-legends-subreddit-crawler)